velis74/django-project-base/docs/source/installation.rst

 .. warning::

    This is important!!!
-You need to do the overriding before you create migrations.
-Migrating after default models had been created and used is a really hard and painful process.
+You need to do the overriding before you create migrations, overriding base class is **mandatory**.
+   There arent any migrations available for *default models*.
+Migrating after models had been created and used is a really hard and painful process.
 So make triple sure you don't deploy your application without first making sure the model you want to use is either your own or you are satisfied with our default implementation.

 Dynamic Forms
 -------------